This is a revised version of a text originally published in The System of Systems, 2017.

 A Liberian displaced person who lived in 2002-03 (at the height of the civil war between Charles Taylor and the LURD rebels) in a camp for the internally displaced, on the outskirts of Monrovia, became a refugee in 2003 if he then fled to a UNHCR camp in the forest region of Guinea and was given the qualification, then an illegal if he left in 2005 to seek work in Conakry, where he would come across many compatriots living in the Liberian quarter of the Guinean capital.
 Then, after spending days at the bottom of a cargo boat, he might try to enter Europe, ending up in one of the hundred or so ZAPIs (waiting zones for persons under review) at the French ports and airports.
 He will now be officially considered a detainee, before he can be registered as an asylum applicant, with a 90 percent chance of being rejected, his demand being classified by the OFPRA agent as ‘manifestly unfounded’.
 He will then be taken to the frontier and expelled from France, or else held in a CRA 1 while waiting for the administrative procedure necessary for his expulsion to be finalised (which may take weeks or months), or again left at liberty in the situation of a non-expellable irregular.
 He then becomes a sans-papier, a status somewhat close to that of tolerated, which is given in Poland to a person in a situation similar to his own – generally, in that case, to Chechens.
 If he makes a further request for asylum, he runs a heavy risk of being rejected again, as Liberia is no longer considered a dangerous country since the peace agreement of 2004 and the surrender of Taylor.
 2

-As we read through here, through this hypothetical displaced person, the architecture and legal protocols that form the infrastructure of humanitarian governance is entangled.
-They are is spread across national and international borders, a multitude of typologies, a variety of legal frameworks, temporalities, and most importantly, through this infrastructure, an array of naming practices are formed and attributed to persons in flight.
+As we read through this anecdote of a hypothetical displaced person, it is clear to see that the architecture and legal protocols that form the infrastructure of humanitarian governance are intertwined.
+They are spread across national and international borders, a multitude of typologies, a variety of legal frameworks, temporalities, and most importantly, through this infrastructure, an array of naming practices are formed and attributed to persons in flight.

 The operations that permeate humanitarian infrastructure are not only administrative but also inherently extractive.
 The names and identities that anthropologist Michel Agier points to in this conjecture are the result of extractive processes of a financial and biopolitical nature.
 Conducted through operations – by both state and inter-state organisations, such as Frontex, as well as non-state entities such as corporations and criminal enterprises – that draw out a form of value from the body of the displaced through biometric and logistical processes, converting the person and their body into a resource for financial or biopolitical gain.